 You learn how to make creations by using skill canisters.
-The first pet you can make, the fyora, can be found in the second section that you enter (Abandoned Vale).
-To make more advanced creations, you need to train the shaping skill for that creation (so to be able to make clawbugs, you need to increase your Battle Shaping skill).
+You start the game being able to make one sort of ally: the fyora.
+To make more advanced creations, you need to train the Shaping skill for that creation (so to be able to make clawbugs, you need to increase your Battle Shaping skill).